andypowe11/AWS-Alexa-Pingdom-Skill/README.md

 ## Dependencies

 This bot uses the simple Pingdom cache described at https://github.com/andypowe11/AWS-Lambda-Pingdom-cache.
 This must be installed and running prior to using this bot.
+I suggest updating the cache at least every 5 minutes.

 ## Installation